mihirahuja1/llmuxer/README.md

     "model": "anthropic/claude-3-haiku",
     "accuracy": 0.92,
     "cost_per_million": 0.25,
-    "cost_savings": 0.975,  # 97.5% cheaper than GPT-4
+    "cost_savings": 0.80,  # 80% cheaper than baseline
-    "baseline_cost_per_million": 10.0,
+    "baseline_cost_per_million": 1.25,
     "tokens_evaluated": 1500
 }
 ```

 ## The Problem

-You're using GPT-4 for classification.
-It works well but costs $20/million tokens.
-Could GPT-3.5 do just as well for $0.50?
-What about Claude Haiku at $0.25?
-Or Llama-3.1 at $0.06?
+You're using an expensive model for classification.
+Could a cheaper model do just as well?
+What about Claude Haiku, Gemini Flash, or Llama models?

 **LLMuxer automatically tests your classification task across 18 models to find the cheapest one that maintains your required accuracy.**